The company

 While C-level alignment is very important, it doesn’t take much time in this phase.
 The whole C-level team fits around the proverbial kitchen table.

-- Time horizon
+- Impact horizon

 Very short.
 The CTO wants to write something today that they can test out tomorrow.